rrooggiieerr/esphome-livingcolors1/README.md

 ## ESPHome example configuration:

 To set up this LivingColors component you first need to place a top-level SPI and CC2500 component which defines the GPIO pins to use.

-If you connect and define the GDO2 pin you are also able to receive command from the LivingColors remote control.
+Example YAML for Wemos C3 mini and CC2500 Shield:

 ```
 esphome: